Deborah-Kamikazi/-alu-shell/io_redirections_and_filters/README.md

 ## 13-unique
 Takes a list of words (one per line) from standard input and prints only the words that appear exactly once.
 The output is sorted alphabetically, one word per line.
+## 14-findthatword
+Displays all lines from the file `/etc/passwd` that contain the pattern "root".